Recombinant Human Sonic Hedgehog/Shh (C24II) N-Term GMP, CF Summary

-R&D Systems sells its GMP grade recombinant protein products for research use or further manufacturing use in ex vivo cell therapy applications.
-They are not for in vivo use or for use as therapeutic or other drugs, biologic products or devices.
+R&D Systems sells GMP grade products for preclinical or clinical ex vivo use.
+They are not for in vivo use.
 Please read the following End User Terms prior to using this product.

-Purified proteins are stored in animal-free containers in a dedicated
+- Purified proteins are stored in animal-free containers in a dedicated cold storage room.

-The End User is aware that R&D Systems, Inc. sells its GMP products for research use only or further manufacturing and not for in vivo use, the production of therapeutics or other drugs or for biologic products or devices.
+The End User is aware that R&D Systems, Inc. sells GMP products for preclinical or clinical ex vivo use and not for in vivo use.
 The End User further agrees, as a condition of the sale of R&D Systems' GMP products that: a) the End User will not use this GMP Product in any procedure wherein the product may be directly or indirectly administered to humans, unless the End User has obtained, or prior to their use will have obtained, an Investigational New Drug (IND) exemption from the FDA and will use the product only in accordance with the protocols of such IND and of the Institutional Review Board overseeing the proposed research, or b) the End User will use the products outside of the United States in accordance with the protocols of research approved by the Institutional Review Board or authorized ethics committee and regulatory agencies to which the End User is subject to in their territory.

 TERMS AND CONDITIONS